 This means that instead of 42 back and forth messages with your stakeholders about "what happens if we filter out deactivated users", you can just add a checkbox or a dropdown that lets them explore it themselves.

-You can check out some examples for yourself in our App Gallery.
+You can check out some examples for yourself in our Use case gallery.

 Hex is now being relied on by Data teams all over the world, including at Glossier, Imgur, Pave, and many more.
 They’re using Hex to explore data, collaborate on analyses, share quick reports, build complex apps, and everything in between.